EdgeTX/themes/README.md

-# Themes directory for third party themes for EdgeTX
+# Themes directory for third party themes for EdgeTX 2.5

+**This is the branch for 2.5 format themes.**

 To download all themes, hit the green `Code` button above and choose `Download ZIP`.
 Alternatively you can git clone the whole repo with a git tool of your choice.